redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ### Selecting Manager Mode

 Depending on the RedBorder installation you want to perform, you can indicate to the platform what should be executed on the node being installed.
-The most common case will be the installation of a single manager in the network, for this, you must choose the `full` mode, indicating to the platform that it should run all services on the machine in question.
+The most common case will be the installation the `full` mode, but in case you want to save performance, pick one of other modes instead.
+In case of a cluster installation, one node should've `core`mode.
+Sumerizing for each case:

+=== "Single node"
+    Choose the `full` mode.

+=== "Leader node"
+    Choose the `full`mode as selected by default or `core` mode for minimal installation.

+=== "Follower node"
+    Choose the `full` mode as selected by default or any other mode for minimal installation.

-!!! tip "Please note..."
+!!! warning "Please note..."
-    If a manager cluster will be installed, one of the nodes must operate in core mode while the other nodes must operate in `custom` mode and select which services they will maintain.
+    If a manager cluster will be installed, one of the nodes must operate in `core` mode while the other nodes must operate in `custom` mode and select which services they will maintain.

 ![Manager Mode Selection](images/ch02_img009.png)